 Partnering with the most modern and innovative technologies means playing an active role in supporting our technology partners’ user groups.
 As an early Snowflake technology partner in Chicago, we’ve been sponsoring and supporting the Chicago Snowflake User Group for the last couple of years.
 Recently, I joined Elsa Mayer, the Snowflake Community Manager, Nehil Jain from the Toronto Chapter, and Lenny Fishler from the New York Chapter for a panel at the 2020 Snowflake Cloud Data Summit.
 Here are some of the best practices and tips we discussed for running a successful Snowflake User Group.
 I hope you find this information valuable for running your own Snowflake User Group Chapter.
-Here are some of the best practices and tips for selecting great topics and engaging formats for Snowflake User Groups.
-I hope you find this valuable and are able to use this for your own Snowflake User Group Chapter.

 How to Select a Topic That Will Resonate with Snowflake Users